ModsBySteelShot/NEI-Integration/README.md

+Forked and maintained by the GTNH Modpack

 NEI-Integration
 ===============

 NEI Integration is two things-- a playground to try out new types of NEI handlers, and a place to put NEI handlers if I somehow can't get them into the mods they were made for.
 The mod aims to stimulate other mod developers to add NEI handlers to their own mods.

 ### Requests
 Requests for additional NEI handlers will gladly be accepted.
 Just create an issue, and I'll see what I can do.